 The Longshore and Harbor Workers’ Compensation Act

 This law covers many maritime workers who do not qualify under the Jones Act.
 It was drafted precisely for this reason.
-Harbor workers face dangers too, and were left out of the benefits of the Jones Act.
+Harbor workers face dangers, too, but are not covered by the Jones Act.

 The Outer Continental Shelf Lands Act

 Finally, maritime law had to be extended to cover another group of workers left out of the above two laws.
-Workers aboard oil rigs and platforms and other permanent structures on the continental shelf regions of the oceans do not qualify as seamen under the Jones Act.
+Workers aboard oil rigs, platforms, and other permanent structures on the continental shelf regions of the oceans do not qualify as seamen under the Jones Act.

 For this reason, the Outer Continental Shelf Lands Act was drafted to provide a workers’ compensation program for these workers.

-If you aren’t sure where you qualify or which law will be right for you to file a claim or start a lawsuit, an experienced attorney can guide you and help you get the case started.
+If you aren’t sure where you qualify or which law applies to you, an experienced attorney can guide you and help you get the case started.

 Why File a Maritime Lawsuit?